anki123p1/stepin_Tic_Tac_Toe_miniproject/1_Requirement/readme.md

 *  Also used in businesses and organizations.

 ## How
 *  It can be implemented in a business strategy to help improve it.
 Business strategy is about moving swiftly and getting an advantageous position.
-In Tic-Tac-Toe,        this is pretty straight forward: The first mover can choose the best position.
-In business, it is a bit more complicated.
-Even if business strategy is more complex,    the principle is the same: Move swiftly when the time comes, go for an advantageous position.
+In Tic-Tac-Toe,        this is pretty straight forward:The first mover can choose the best position.In business, it is a bit more complicated.
+Even if business strategy is more              complex,the principle is the same: Move swiftly when the time comes, go for an advantageous position.

 # Detail requirements